-At each point in the program where the reference count changes, we print the reference count, which we can get by calling the Rc::strong_count function.
-This function is named strong_count rather than count because the Rc<T> type also has a weak_count; we'll see what weak_count is used for in the "Preventing Reference Cycles" section.
+At each point in the program where the reference count changes, we print the reference count, which we get by calling the Rc::strong_count function.
+This function is named strong_count rather than count because the Rc<T> type also has a weak_count; we'll see what weak_count is used for in the "Preventing Reference Cycles: Turning an Rc<T> into a Weak<T>" section.